rdf-pipeline/noflo-server/README.md

     $ npm install

-You also need the [Grunt](http://gruntjs.com/) build tool:

-    $ sudo npm install -g grunt-cli

-This will provide you with all the needed development dependencies.
-Now you can build a new version by running:

-    $ grunt build

-You have to run this command as an administrator on Windows.

-If you prefer, you can also start a watcher process that will do a rebuild whenever one of the files changes:

-    $ grunt watch

 Start the server, then open the URL it in a web browser.
 Example:

     $ node src/noflo-server.js --port 3005